 ii.
 Comparing the present with the present: leftist governments and governments of other political orientation from 2003 to 2006.

-18 orientations only seven out of eleven did.19 Poverty and extreme poverty fell in all of the countries governed by the left but poverty and extreme poverty fell in all but two countries in the other group.
+In Figure 8 one can observe that four out of five countries under leftist governments experienced reductions in inequality while under governments of other political orientations only seven out of eleven did.
+Poverty and extreme poverty fell in all of the countries governed by the left, but poverty and extreme poverty fell in all but two countries in the other group.
 (Figure 9) As most of the countries had high growth rates since 2002, it is not surprising that poverty and extreme poverty has decreased in a widespread manner.
 The high frequency of reductions in inequality is more unexpected because there is not a widely accepted pre-determined relationship between growth and inequality.